-As discussed in the "Executive Compensation" disclosures beginning on page 18, the Company designs its compensation programs to provide that its executives are compensated in a manner consistent with the Company's strategy, competitive practice, internal equity and fairness and stockholder interests.
+As discussed in the "Executive Compensation" disclosures beginning on page 16, the Company designs its compensation programs to provide that its executives are compensated in a manner consistent with the Company's strategy, competitive practice, internal equity and fairness and stockholder interests.
 Executive compensation is based to a significant extent on individual and Company-wide performance.
-The Company encourages stockholders to closely review the disclosures under "Executive Compensation," including the "Summary Compensation Table" and the "Outstanding Equity Grants at Fiscal Year-End" table set forth on pages 22 through 26 of this proxy statement
+The Company encourages stockholders to closely review the disclosures under "Compensation Discussion and Analysis" and "Executive Compensation," including the "Summary Compensation Table" and the "Outstanding Equity Grants at Fiscal Year-End" table set forth on pages 16 through 31 of this proxy statement.

-The stockholder vote on this resolution is advisory only and will not be binding on the Board and may not be construed as overruling a decision of the Board, nor create or imply any additional fiduciary duty of the members of the Board.
-The Compensation Committee may, however, take into account the outcome of the vote when considering future executive compensation arrangements.
+The stockholder vote on this resolution is advisory only and will not be binding on the Board or the Compensation Committee and may not be construed as overruling a decision of the Board or the Compensation Committee, nor create or imply any additional fiduciary duty of the members of the Board or the Compensation Committee.
+The Compensation Committee may, however, consider the outcome of the vote when considering future executive compensation arrangements.

-Approval of this resolution requires that a majority of the votes cast at the Annual Meeting vote in favor of the proposal.
+Approval of this resolution requires that a majority of the votes of shares present in person, or represented by proxy, and entitled to vote on the matter at the Annual Meeting vote in favor of the proposal.
 Abstentions have the effect of a vote against the proposal.
 Broker non-votes have no effect on the outcome of the proposal.

 We believe that our stockholders should cast an advisory vote on the compensation of our named executive officers on an annual basis.
-Unless this policy changes, the next advisory vote on the compensation of our named executive officers will be at the 2023 annual meeting of stockholders.
+Unless this policy changes, the next advisory vote on the compensation of our named executive officers will be at the 2026 annual meeting of stockholders.